GreptimeTeam/docs/docs/v0.7/en/reference/sql/range.md

 +---------------------+-------+------+-------+
 ```

-Users can not specify the `order by` expression, and the effect is equivalent to using the `ts` column to sort in ascending order.
+When the `order by` expression is not specified in the function parameter, the default behavior is to sort the data in ascending order based on the time index column.

 ```sql
 SELECT ts, first_value(val) RANGE '5s', last_value(val) RANGE '5s' FROM host ALIGN '5s';